eerii/hello-bevy/README.md

 ### features 🌿

 - uses bevy main (0.14)
+- curated plugins that are all optional and configurable by feature flags
 - ci that checks errors and lint
 - creates binaries for web, linux, mac and windows when releasing a tag
 - deploy to itch automatically